 One area that often has unnecessary complexity in the accounting close is processes related to the creation of manual journal entries (also known as journal vouchers), where controlling the frequency and use of manual journal entries continues to be a challenge for most companies.
 However, with a focused initiative to utilize process design and technology to simplify this area, companies can make significant headway in minimizing the number of entries that are required.

 A PeercastTM discussion in our General Accounting research area featured a large global manufacturing company with over $50B in annual revenue discussing their approach to improving the efficiency and business controls for their manual journal entry process over a 3-year period.
 At the start of the improvement project, they were processing 15,000 manual journal entries per quarter with more than 500 employees creating journal entries.
 The manual journal entry process was heavily decentralized across geographies and organizations with little governance or oversight.

-In the first year their focus was to analyze and understand the landscape for manual journals and begin to layout a foundation for governance with defined policies and with support from senior management.
-Initial results were a reduction in the number of entries by over 20% with a reduction in number of employees creating manual journal entries by more than 10%.
-During the next two years they centralized much of the manual journal entry process and automated where possible, allowing them to achieve additional decreases on the volume of entries and a dramatic reduction in the number of manual journal entry preparers by more than 35%.
+In the first year, their focus was to analyze and understand the landscape for manual journals and begin to lay out a foundation for governance with defined policies and with support from senior management.
+Initial results were a reduction in the number of entries by over 20% with a reduction in the number of employees creating manual journal entries by more than 10%.
+During the next two years, they centralized much of the manual journal entry process and automated where possible, allowing them to achieve additional decreases in the volume of entries and a dramatic reduction in the number of manual journal entry preparers by more than 35%.

 iPollingTM Results Review

 Peeriosity’s iPollingTM was used to provide supporting data for the Peercast, by asking members to comment on how recently their companies made a formal attempt to reduce manual journal entries, with a follow-up question to explore which approach had the greatest impact.